CBS Saturday Morning: CBS Saturday Morning (2021–present)

 On August 31, 2021, alongside the announcement of a revamped weekday morning program CBS Mornings, CBS announced that the Saturday program would be retitled CBS Saturday Morning, effective September 18.
 (The September 11 edition, which followed the weekday relaunch on September 7, aired as CBS This Morning Saturday, but was partially pre-empted in most areas by 9/11 memorial coverage.)
 As with the weekday program, production was relocated to the newly-christened Studio 1515 at ViacomCBS' headquarters, One Astor Plaza in Times Square.
-Despite the name and studio change, the program otherwise maintains the same format as it had for most of its run as CBS This Morning Saturday, and Glor, Jacobson and Miller remained hosts until Glor left in 2024.
+Despite the name and studio change, the program otherwise maintains the same format as it had for most of its run as CBS This Morning Saturday, and Glor, Jacobson and Miller remained hosts.
 Both the rebranded CBS Mornings and CBS Saturday Morning tie in more closely with CBS Sunday Morning, including use of the latter's sun logo and a version of the "Abblasen" trumpet fanfare, alongside CBS' five note mnemonic by Antfood.

+Jeff Glor was laid off from CBS News in September 2024, as part of larger cutbacks at Paramount Global; he co-anchored CBS Saturday Morning for the final time on September 28 and was not replaced, leaving Jacobson and Miller as the remaining hosts.
+As part of an expansion of weather segments on CBS News programs in early 2025, CBS Saturday Morning readded regular weather segments presented by WCBS-TV meteorologist John Elliot.
+On Saturday, October 4, 2025, the program moved back to Studio 57 in the CBS Broadcast Center in conjunction with the weekday CBS Mornings making the same move.

-In October 2025, it was reported that Saturday Morning would be integrated with the staff of the weekday CBS Mornings and be relaunched as part of a larger series of staff cuts by Paramount Skydance, with Miller and Jacobson expected to leave the program.
+In October 2025, it was reported that Saturday Morning would be integrated with the staff of the weekday CBS Mornings and be relaunched as part of a larger series of staff cuts by Paramount Skydance, with Miller and Jacobson leaving the program; their final broadcast was on November 22.
+The program was hosted by rotating anchors including Vladimir Duthiers, Lindsey Reiser, Anthony Mason, Meg Oliver, Adriana Diaz, Kelly O'Grady, and Michael George from November 29, 2025 through January 3, 2026.

+On January 9, 2026, Adriana Diaz and Kelly O'Grady were announced as the new co-hosts of Saturday Morning.
+The new anchor duo debuted on January 10, 2026.